-JEFFREY SCHNARRS 1959 - 2020 - Obituary
+Jeffrey Schnarrs 1959 - 2020 - Obituary

-PHILIPSBURG - Jeffrey Williams Schnarrs, 61 of Philipsburg, went to be with the Lord on Aug.
-28, 2020 at his residence.
+Jeffrey Williams Schnarrs, age 61 of Philipsburg, went to be with the Lord on August 28, 2020 at his residence.

 Jeffrey was a Christian man who was very close with the Lord.
 He was a family man and was extremely close with his children and grandchildren.
 His favorite pastimes were fishing, making memories with his family, dogs, and cooking.
 He was affectionately called "Chef Jeff" by his wife and kids.
 His presence will be immeasurably missed.

-Family suggests memorial contributions be made to Pets Come First, State College.
+Family suggests memorial contributions be made to, Pets Come First, State College, PA.

 Strange & Weaver Funeral Service, Morrisdale, is in charge of the arrangements.